Why I Keep Renewing My Scrimba Pro Subscription Every Year

 The Pricing Reality

-For a detailed cost comparison, see our Scrimba vs Bootcamps pricing analysis.
+For the detailed cost comparison, see our Scrimba vs Bootcamps pricing analysis and the broader pricing breakdown.

 When Pro Isn't Worth It